 Most bees are attracted to dripping water, wet areas, and sweet liquids.
-Fixing leaking outdoor faucets and removing standing water from kiddie pools and other backyard items can prevent large groups of bees from entering you yard (and help prevent mosquitos as well).
+Fixing leaking outdoor faucets and removing standing water from kiddie pools and other backyard items can prevent large groups of bees from entering your yard (and help prevent mosquitoes as well).
 Covering pools and other water sources when not in use can also stop bees from coming to your water source.

 Bees may be found in large swarms around recycling.
 Bees like nectar and other sweet liquids, including soda!
 Keeping recycling in covered cans, closed bags, and away from areas where children play can help prevent incidents with bees.
 Also, be sure to clean up spilled sweet drinks outside on warm days to stop bees – and ants – from finding it.